-Handling a box and a disc increases the chance of wear and breaking, so having a digital copy—the only thing that can go wrong is the usual data file corruption and bullshit that happens on your hard drive.
+Handling a box and a disc increases the chance of wear and breaking, so if you have a digital copy, the only thing that can go wrong is the usual data file corruption and bullshit that happens on your hard drive.

 5. One Version Might Be Superior

 Another thing that makes a Steam copy superior to a GOG copy, even for now with Galaxy, is multiplayer.
 There’s just much better support for it.
-Once GOG can fix their client and ensure cross platform compatibility with Steam, than okay, go ahead and buy it on GOG.
+Once GOG can fix their client and ensure cross-platform compatibility with Steam, then okay, go ahead and buy it on GOG.
 Otherwise, you’d better like singleplayer.

 8. DRM Free